 Hair may not hang over the eyes.

-Haircuts or styles may not be distracting in any way; no lines, patterns, multi-levels, etc. are permitted.
+Haircuts or styles may not be ostentatious or distracting in any way; no lines, patterns, multi-levels, etc. are permitted.

 Hair of shoulder length or longer is to be worn tied back as a health and safety measure.

 Ribbons, clips, bands and ‘scrunchies’ should be navy, black or school uniform.